 I believe that strengthening our connection with nature around us is critical for our well-being and for wildlife conservation.
 Identifying, understanding, appreciating, wondering at nature’s intricacies and beauty have enriched my life, and I hope to pass on my passion by teaching about nature, and sharing my photographs.

-- Wildlife Tracking and Identification, Sussex.
-April – July.
-Woodcraft School [SOLD OUT]
+- Wildlife Tracking and Identification (NCFE Level-4), Sussex.
+April – August.
+Woodcraft School

-- Wildlife Tracks and Signs Intro, Epping.
-7 May.
+- Introduction to Wildlife Tracks and Signs, Epping Forest.
+3 June.
 Field Studies Council

-- Combined Tracking Workshop and Evaluation.
-27 June – 1 July.
+- Combined Tracking Workshop and Evaluation, Sussex.
+26-30 June.
 Woodcraft School.